fengkaijia/TelegramAlert/README.md

 TelegramAlert allows you to send [Graylog](https://www.graylog.org) alert messages to a specified [Telegram](https://telegram.org) chat.

+Note: This branch is **deprecated** and should only be used if you still have to use Graylog v2.x.
+For the latest versions (Graylog v3.x+) you should check out the master branch.

 ## Requirements

-Requires Graylog 2.4 or later.
-It's recommended to use the [latest Graylog release](https://www.graylog.org/products/latestversion).
+Requires Graylog 2.5.2 or later.

 ## Installation